e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - **Local (primal-carrying) set-tracer at sampled states** — the fallback whenever the global tracer hits an undecidable branch (piecewise friction, stall blending, any gridded lookup at an input-tainted coordinate).
-Reports the dependence pattern of the taken paths, sampled across randomized states; its only misses are untaken branches (row 12).
+Reports the dependence pattern of the taken paths, sampled across randomized states.
+Its only misses are untaken branches (row 12).

-[Boundaries](#g-boundary): only *inputs* are seeded, so branching on state/modes/parameters/time never interferes (stage-2 functions also receive state views, but neither those nor `y_x` are ever seeded).
+**Boundaries.** Only *inputs* are seeded, so branching on state/modes/parameters/time never interferes.
+Stage-2 functions also receive state views, but neither those nor `y_x` are ever seeded.
 Stage-1 functions are never traced (nothing to seed).
 Derivatives, [guards](#g-guard), handlers, [projections](#g-projection) are outside tracing's jurisdiction entirely.
-Known tracer blind
-spot: value-severing operations (dependence passed through a bare `Int` index, e.g. nearest-neighbor lookup) — documented; linear/cubic interpolation is immune (dependence flows through the fractional weights).
+The known tracer blind spot is documented: value-severing operations, where dependence passes through a bare `Int` index, e.g. a nearest-neighbor lookup.
+Linear/cubic interpolation is immune (dependence flows through the fractional weights).

 Both modes ride the same `T <: Real` genericity as `Dual`; Dual-cleanliness in CI effectively guarantees traceability.